jn64/Cemu-rpm/README.md

 [Built packages are available on Copr jn64/Cemu](https://copr.fedorainfracloud.org/coprs/jn64/Cemu/).

-Only Fedora 37 builds are available currently.
+Only Fedora 37+ builds are available.
 F36 is not supported due to older libs.

+**Help needed**: if you are able to test F38 builds ahead of F38 release (~2023-04-25), please open an issue with your feedback.

 ### Installation